ISSUES

 Mobile Phones:

 I support a “bell-to-bell” ban on mobile phones during the school day.
 It is beyond time to have a consistent policy addressing mobile phone usage during school hours.
 It is disruptive to the classroom and distracts from actual learning.
-While it is important for students to have access to communicate with their parents in rare emergency situations, we need to balance that need with classroom engagement and knowledge retention.
-The bell-to-bell policy will also make exceptions for medical and adaptive needs for students who need them.
+While it is important for students to have access to communicate with their parents in rare situations, we need to balance that need with classroom engagement and knowledge retention.
+The bell-to-bell policy will also make exceptions for medical and adaptive needs for students.

 “Aunt Dana” wants to make school a happy & safe place for kids like her niece (pictured above)